 When your child starts to walk

 Most children begin walking between 8 and 18 months of age.
 Some are physically and emotionally ready for that first step well before others, but don’t rush it – legs and feet develop best when babies learn to walk at their own pace.
-Walking aids are not necessary, and can actually make it harder for a baby to learn to walk as well as being a danger of causing injury by tipping.
+Walking aids are not necessary, they can actually make it harder for a baby to learn to walk as well as being a danger of causing injury by tipping.

 When your child first starts to walk, they may have a tendency to walk up on their toes, or with their toes pointing inwards or outwards.
 This is quite common.

 You should seek advice from your doctor or community health nurse if your child displays any of the following:

 - One foot turns in or out much more than the other.